T of C

 sounding out loudly as it crosses rivers;

-to avoid hot weather regions
+to avoid hot weather regions24 it migrates north,

 (but) then the dark trees lose (their leaves) and they are alarmed at the frost;